 Take care not to delete this block or module!
 If you do, none of the WordPress content will display.
 In general, you should not make any changes to this block unless you are sure that you want to change something that applies to all pages sharing these blocks or not already assigned different layouts.

 The Gallery Layout is the layout assigned to individual gallery pages.
 You see this layout when viewing one of these gallery pages.
 You can view them from “Galleries > All Galleries” in the WordPress dashboard or by going to the Portfolio page and clicking on one of the gallery grid links.

 The layout is almost exactly the same as the Initial Layout.
 The only difference is that the WordPress content module in the Content Block does not have dates selected in the Header Styles area.
-The galleries may not display in the Visual Builder.
-But not to worry!
-They will display on the front end.
+The galleries will not display in the Visual Builder; but you will see a placeholder as shown below.
+They will display in full on the front end.